 The spanning tree construction starts irrespective of the fact that two bridges have been assigned the same highest priority value.
 All bridges eventually select "the" bridge with the priority value of 1 as the root bridge, but because there are two choices they end-up choosing the one closest to them.
 Specifically, bridges 3 and 6 select as root the priority 1 bridge to which they are directly attached (this has the lowest cost).
-Conversely, bridges 2 and 4 select as root the priority 1 bridge to which they are different paths to a root bridge with priority 1; all with the same cost of 2.
+Conversely, bridges 2 and 4 select as root the priority 1 bridge to which they are directly attached (this has again the lowest cost).
+Bridge 5 learns of three different paths to a root bridge with priority 1; all with the same cost of 2.
 It selects the path through bridge 2 that has the highest priority.
 This results in two disconnected spanning trees as shown below.